scionproto/scion/doc/EPIC.md

 better protect hidden paths.
 We will refer to ASes and hosts protected by a hidden path as "being behind a hidden link".

+With EPIC-HP, the last two ASes on a path extend the SCION authenticators to 16 bytes (instead of only 6 bytes).
+ASes and end hosts that want to send EPIC-HP traffic on such a path need to be in the possession of those extended authenticators.
+If they are, they can use the authenticators to calculate two per-packet MACs (for the last and penultimate ASes), which they add to the EPIC-HP packet header.
+The forwarding of EPIC-HP traffic at the on-path ASes is the same as for SCION path type traffic, which is possible because the EPIC-HP path type header contains the complete SCION path type header.
+In addition to the normal SCION forwarding operations, the last two ASes on the path recompute and validate the per-packet MACs.
+If the validation succeeds, the packet is forwarded, otherwise it is dropped.

 ### Assumptions

 EPIC-HP makes the following assumptions necessary to provide a